overture-stack/website/markdown/documentation/song/reference/commands.md

 ## Search

 The `search` command is used to search for analysis objects based off various input parameters.
 Unless specified by one of the following options the `search` command will search for analysis within the current studyId.
+Note the `config` command shows the current configuration settings, including your studyId.

 | Option | Description |
 |--|--|